bitwes/Gut/Godot47.md

 ### Solution
 I think this will require default return values for all return types.
 I'm not sure if they need to be changeable by the user.
 Should `int` be 0?
 Probably, but maybe it should be max or min int value.
 Should `Vector2` be (0, 0)?
 Maybe.
 If you need a specific value, you should stub instead, which is what you'd have to do if it returned `null`.
 It's just that before, you would get an error about `null`, and now you'll get a valid value which could be misleading.

+The logger could possibly add additional information when a return type error occurs and the script is a double.
+This information should all be in the error code and stack trace.

 # Implementation